Mom's Apple Pie: Career

 of female genitalia.
 The cover, designed by Nick Caruso, was banned shortly upon the album's release and an alternative cover was released, making both versions highly sought-after among collectors.
 The same picture was used, but the artist added a miniature brick wall, topped with razor wire, covering up the vulva in the pie, policemen looking in the windows, and a tear running down the woman's face.
 The third unreleased album tapes have been discovered by Patterson.
-Plans are for all three albums to be released on CD.